 In primary schools we offer a half-day workshop that incorporates practical hands-on activities based on archaeology, chronology, evidence-based learning and the lifestyles of Palaeolithic people.
 We present the workshop as a two person team.
 The activities are carefully cross-referenced to the specific requirements of the 2014 National Curriculum for KS2 (Primary) History.
 We work with teachers, teaching assistants and pupils in their own classrooms, removing the need for time-consuming school trip administration and preparation, and the cost of additional staffing.

 We are also available to work with other groups and audiences, both inside and outside the education system, including secondary, further and higher education, museum/historic site education programmes and events, history-based clubs and societies, and promotional, photography or documentary work.
-Depending upon your requirements we will either work as a two person team, or Dave will attend 'in character' as an individual presenter.

 "The children really enjoyed the whole day!
 It was lovely for them to get a hands on feel of objects from the time and provided them with an excellent opportunity to apply the knowledge that they had gained over the course of the topic, through them handling artefacts and objects that would be hard come by as a NQT.
 A key strength of the day was the subject knowledge you both possess, Dave was especially brilliant at answering any question the children had!
 They also gained so much from “seeing a real life” pre-historic man.
 They were then able to have a brilliant visual reference to the people we have been learning about.
 I would definitely recommend this course to other teachers who are covering the Stone Age to Iron Age topic, or about to start it."